Yimeng-E-C/Yimeng-E-C.github.io/_pages/about.md

   - /about.html
 ---

 Yimeng Cai is a motivated student at the National University of Singapore.
 He is currently looking for RA position and PhD position for 2026 fall.
+His research interests focus on bio-inspired mechanism and robotics, human-computer interaction and human-machine interaction.
+Particularly robotics and wearbles design for industrial, medical and agricultural applications.

 📍Topped Info
 ======